 At deeper level, a conversation about needs around seemingly trivial things may lead to deeper understandings of how niggling things are simply symbolic of deeper issues in a relationship.
 There may be hurtful dynamics of mistrust, jealousy and resentment that are far greater concerns than the toothpaste lid that brings the feelings to the surface.
 These smaller frustrations can open the relationship to deeper truth that may never be realised when we are choosing to compromise or accidentally compromising ourselves.
 If we are honest with ourselves this may even reveal that the relationship is not supportive to each other.
 We can then gift each other with compassionate well wishes to greater potentials in love and life and end the relationship.
 A win/win situation.

-Another important aspect when dwelling in needs together is to consider how much are we expecting an intimate partner to be the ONE meeting our needs.
-Our culture is strongly influences relationships to be in in isolation, whether this is with parenting children or intimate relationships.
-Our needs can be even more abundantly met living in a concious community of people.
-I’d love to blog more about this topic – how a village can raise the consciousness of relationships.
+Another important aspect when dwelling in needs together is to consider how much are we expecting an intimate partner to be THE ONE meeting our needs.
+Our culture strongly influences relationships to be in in isolation, whether this is with parenting children or intimate relationships.
+Our needs can be even more abundantly met living in a conscious community of people.